Overrided/Fb2.Document/Readme.md

 });
 ```

-5) To remove particular node / set of nodes, use `RemoveContent` method:
+5) To remove particular node / set of nodes, use `RemoveContent` method or one of it overloads:

 ```csharp
 // set up